afq984/BenchmarkV3/README.md

 ## BenchmarkV3 command line flags

-*   `-quick`: Do a quick build instead.
+*   `--quick`: Do a quick build instead.
 This measures the build time of `llvm-cxxfilt` instead of `llc` which has only about 1/8 build targets.

-*   `-detect`: Detect the system only.
+*   `--detect`: Detect the system only.
 Does not actually run the benchmark.

 *   `-c <config>`: Use a specific config:
     *   `auto` - Auto detect the config to use (default)